codatio/codat-docs/docs/lending/portal/overview.md

 ---
-title: "Assess in the Portal"
+title: "Lending in the Portal"
 description: "Codat's no-code product that provides insights about a company's data to help make informed lending decisions"
 createdAt: "2022-04-11T16:50:27.970Z"
 updatedAt: "2022-11-03T09:22:59.470Z"
 ---

-Assess in the Portal leverages Codat APIs to produce features that serve data on the health of a business and provide insights required for making informed lending decisions.
-Assess consists of five sections: Profit and Loss, Balance Sheet, Commerce, Banking and Marketing.
+Lending in the Portal leverages Codat APIs to produce features that serve data on the health of a business and provide insights required for making informed lending decisions.
+Lending consists of five sections: Profit and Loss, Balance Sheet, Commerce, Banking and Marketing.

-To benefit from all of the features of Assess, a company should be linked to accounting, banking and commerce data sources.
+To benefit from all of the features of Lending, a company should be linked to accounting, banking and commerce data sources.
 Explore our [How to get started](/lending/get-started) guide.

 The categorized Profit and Loss, and Balance Sheet showcase the power of the [Categories](/lending/categories) feature which standardizes bespoke data across SMEs.
 After the data is standardized, meaningful insights and measurements are produced for financial performance.

 **Data Match**

-The data match percentage button is located next to the **Assess** header on every Assess page and it leverages the [Data Integrity](/lending/data-integrity/overview) feature.
+The data match percentage button is located next to the **Lending** header on every Lending page and it leverages the [Data Integrity](/lending/data-integrity/overview) feature.
 The match percentage is pre-calculated using the [Data Integrity summaries](/lending/data-integrity/api-data-integrity#summaries) endpoint.

 It takes the match percentage from the summaries endpoint for both `banking-transactions` and `accountTransactions` to calculate an overall match percentage, and it accounts for all dates, not just the optimal date range.